 Prosthetics Certification and Certificate Programs

-Prosthetists work with physicians to help patients recover from illness or injury through the custom creation of an artificial limb or body part.
+Prosthetists work with physicians to help patients recover from illness or injury through the custom creation of artificial limbs or body parts.
 To become a Certified Prosthetist (CP) or Orthotist (CO), a student must earn a Bachelor of Science degree in orthotics and prosthetics or complete a post-baccalaureate certificate program.
+Each of these program levels are described in detail below.

 Bachelor of Applied Science in Orthotics and Prosthetics